funcool/promesa/doc/channels.md

 ```

 The `sp/throw-uncaught` function is a builtin exception handler that just uses the
-platform mechanism to throw the exception to the uncaugh handler (the default behavior of
+platform mechanism to throw the exception to the uncaught handler (the default behavior of
 core.async).
 If no `:exh` parameter is provided the `sp/close-with-exception` will be
 used.
-Only relevent if you provide transducer.
+This is only relevant if you provide transducer.

-An exception handler is just a function that accepts two arguments: he channel and the
+An exception handler is just a function that accepts two arguments: the channel and the
 exception instance.